 Planning a Guadeloupe vacation?

-• Or rent a house with a private pool and sea view.
+• How about renting a house with a private pool and sea view.

 • I strongly advise reserving a car ahead of time during school breaks.

 The beaches are small but they all have a secluded cast-away island feel and are both varied and scenic.
 Malendure was a volcanic black-sand beach and some of the smaller out islands have pink sand.
 Grand-Terre had mostly white-sand beaches.